itsjeffro/deploy/docs/project.md

 From the main dashboard, you make click the `Add project` button.

-## Deploy on push

-Deploy-on-push allows for automatic deployments during every push to your repository.

-This can be enabled by going to your project's settings page.

 ## Update project

 The following can be updated from your project's settings page: